osocra/boms/2021/12/15/10/label.md

 > Victorian era was a period of extreme social inequality.
 Floriography allowed people to convey complex, secret feelings that would otherwise be impolite to say aloud in such a conservative time.

 ## Ingredients
-> Cacao, Coconut, EVOO Blood Orange
+> Cacao, Coconut Nectar, EVOO Blood Orange

 ## Barcode
 > 21121510